crevoyao/SubtitleAdder/README.md

 1. Introduction<br />
-This is a python script for adding caption to video.
-It calls whisper to get caption.
+This is a python script for adding subtitle to video.
+It calls whisper to get subtitle.
 It's tested under ubuntu 20.04.

 2. Prerequisites<br />
 ffmpeg<br />